PurpleKingdomGames/indigo-website/indigodocs/gameloop/outcome.md

 The `Outcome` type is one you'll see a lot.

 At the end of updating the model or the view model, you must always produce an Outcome.
 An Outcome is the combination of an updated piece of state, and a list of `GlobalEvent`s that updating the state produced.
+It can also represent an error you may or may not be able to recover from.

 For example, let's say you update your game's model, and it turns out that the player has lost the game somehow.
 You might need to do two things: